1903 Manzikert earthquake

 The 1903 Manzikert earthquake struck Manzikert of nowadays Muş Province in eastern Turkey on 28 April.
-Registering a surface wave magnitude of 7.0, the earthquake originated from a highly active seismic zone.
+Registering a surface-wave magnitude of 7.0, the earthquake originated from a highly active seismic zone.
 It killed 3,500 people and 20,000 animals, destroyed 12,000 homes, and is now listed among Turkey's deadliest earthquakes in recorded history.
 To this day, Turkey is threatened by major earthquakes – more than 100 earthquakes over 7.0 have taken place in the country's known history.

 Geology

-The country of Turkey is situated on a highly active section of the Eurasian Plate boundary.
+The country of Turkey is situated on a highly active section of the Eurasian plate boundary.
 The country is mainly mountainous, approximately 85 percent of the country is at an elevation of 450 m or more.
 The entire country lies within a zone of active deformation known as the Alpide belt.
 This zone of continental collision reaches from the Atlantic Ocean to the Himalaya Mountains and beyond; dating back to the Paleogene period.
 It has formed due to convergent movement between the Arabian, African, and Indian continental plates and the Eurasian plate.
-The Anatolian Plate is currently being squeezed out to the west by the ongoing collision between the Arabian plate and the Eurasian Plate, bounded to the southeast by the East Anatolian Fault and to the north by the North Anatolian Fault.
-To the east of the junction of these two faults, the Arabian Plate is in direct collision with the Eurasian Plate.
+The Anatolian Plate is currently being squeezed out to the west by the ongoing collision between the Arabian plate and the Eurasian plate, bounded to the southeast by the East Anatolian Fault and to the north by the North Anatolian Fault.
+To the east of the junction of these two faults, the Arabian plate is in direct collision with the Eurasian plate.
 This area is characterised by thrust faulting and was the area in which the 1903 event occurred.

 Damage and casualties

-Among the world's deadliest earthquakes, the earthquake caused 3,500 direct fatalities.
+Among the world's deadliest earthquakes, it caused 3,500 direct fatalities.
 12,000 homes were devastated.
 20,000 animals (other than humans) were killed in the epicentral region of Manzikert-Patnos.
 Damage to a lesser extent reached Erzurum and Bitlis.
 On August 6, additional damage took place and people were injured when an aftershock rocked the same region.